oeg-upm/helio-plugins/README.md

 # Helio plugins

 This repository contains the code and releases of the official plugins that can be used with both the Helio Materialiser [for users](https://github.com/oeg-upm/helio/wiki/Helio-Materialiser-for-Users) or [for developers](https://github.com/oeg-upm/helio/wiki/Helio-Materialiser-for-developers) and the [Helio Publisher](https://github.com/oeg-upm/helio/wiki/Helio-Publisher).
-The following table summarises the plugins available by type:
+The following table summarises the plugins available by their type:

 | Plugin Type   | Plugin       | Description                                                                                                                                                 |
 |---------------|--------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Data Provider | [BashProvider](https://github.com/oeg-upm/helio-plugins/tree/master/providers/bashprovider#helio-bash-provider-plugin) | This plugin allows to run a set of bash commands, and then, read a file with potential results; e.g., run a docker process and feed Helio with some results |
 | Data Provider | [EthereumProvider](https://github.com/oeg-upm/helio-plugins/tree/master/providers/ethereum-provider) | This plugin allows to collect a block or a set of blocks of an [Ethereum Blockchain](https://ethereum.org/en/).
 Those blocks contain all the original data and meta-data, the data of the block is expressed in JSON |
 |               |              |                                                                                                                                                             |

 ## Using a plugin